 Physical Care Tip #1: Perform a Full Body Scan

-To scan your body fully is to permit your awareness to travel around your physical self, part by part, and to focus on its condition.
+To scan your body fully is to permit your awareness to travel around your physical self, part by part, and to focus on and evaluate its condition.

 A full body scan has many benefits:

 You have the opportunity to focus your attention on any and all body parts, big and small, and acknowledge gratitude for its movement, flexibility, protection, or function that it provides

 Placing focus on different sections of your body opens the internal dialogue of any special needs or care required or healthful actions that you recommend to yourself

 You give yourself opportunity to know your body through personal self awareness.
 This process may result in new learnings, understanding, and prediction of changes and concerns.
 It also develops your own personal opinion regarding your condition.

 Perform a brief scan daily and an in depth review of your body on a regular frequency that you feel matches the needs of sustaining your best health.

 Physical Self Care Tip#2: Educate Yourself on Your Version of Nutrition